TahsinOP/e_Yantra_2023-2024_Cosmo_Logitstic/README.md

 Solution : Should have used the unit vector logic suggested in 2A ( Find the unit vector using diff_vector / distance and scale it accordingly ) .
 This will handle the velocities of the end-effector more dynamically

 #### Task 4A
+i.
+The code logic for this task was completely fine , it navigated to the pre-dock pose , did docking ( with a bit offset ) but couldnt attach . ii .
+The major issue was the bot was not going close enough to the rack , and the bot was not alligned properly with the rack .

+Solution : Could have done the task if we had one more slot .
+Wasted half of 3rd slot due to connection issues